 CPAP Mask Styles

-There are three main styles of CPAP masks: full face (covers your nose and mouth), nasal (covers your nose only), and intranasal (rests inside your nostrils only).
-A full face mask is ideal for mouth breathers or individuals that switch between nose and mouth breathing.
+There are three main styles of CPAP masks: full-face (covers your nose and mouth), nasal (covers your nose only), and intranasal (rests inside your nostrils only).
+A full-face mask is ideal for mouth breathers or individuals that switch between nose and mouth breathing.
 With a full face mask, you never have to worry about out of which orifice you're breathing.
 Congested or sick?
 This mask will still work and you will still receive proper airflow.
 Additionally, individuals that only breathe through their nose still prefer this style because it feels like less pressure, as there is more room for the airflow to circulate before entering your airway.
 However, some patients don't prefer that large of a mask, as they see it bulky or cumbersome.
 If you prefer a smaller and sleeker mask, you can choose a nasal or intranasal style.
 A nasal mask will only cover your nose, and, on the same prescribed pressure, may feel like more than a full face mask.
-The smallest style, an intranasal CPAP mask, will rest gently on the inside of your nostrils and will feel like you're receiving even more pressure, as it being directly blown into your airway.
+The smallest style, an intranasal CPAP mask, will rest gently on the inside of your nostrils and will feel like you're receiving even more pressure, as it is directly blown into your airway.
 If you know that you breathe through your mouth, yet prefer smaller styles, you can couple your mask with a chin strap.
-Masks are engineered to stabilize themselves by method of headgear.
+Masks are engineered to stabilize themselves by headgear.
 Here is where using a CPAP mask can get tricky.
 You don't want the straps to be too tight or too loose; you need to find that magic sweet spot where your headgear is snug enough so that it's not causing pain, discomfort, or leaking.
 Many masks integrate "quick release" clips of some form so that you do not have to mess with the adjustments every time you need to apply and remove it.
 However, hook and loop closures will start to give and lose its elasticity over time.
 We recommend that you undo the hook and loop closure about once a week, slightly tug, and then place it back down on the headgear.

 Depending upon your needs, you can select a CPAP mask made of silicone, synthetic rubber, vinyl, or gel-like materials.
 Different materials will hug the contours of your face differently, so make sure to try different styles and cushions.
 In addition to a wide selection of materials, many masks feature an adjustable forehead pad, which allows users to make fine-tune adjustments that will alleviate pressure on their forehead, bridge of nose, and sinuses.
 Many masks, furthermore, integrate an elbow assembly that rotates 360 degrees so you can sleep in any position without becoming confined or wrapped up by the CPAP tubing: instead, the tubing will swivel with the mask as turn throughout the night.